Virtual TED

 Outcomes

-The pandemic was unprecedented in our lifetime, so there wasn't a clear baseline to measure our effectiveness.
+The pandemic was unprecedented in our lifetime, so there wasn't a clear baseline to measure the effectiveness of remote conferences.
 But that didn't stop people from trying.
-Some even wrote a paper about it, finding a rising level of social connection.
-Quartz had this to say.
+Some even included us in a paper about it, finding a rising level of social connection.
+And Quartz had this to say about us.

 In general, producing a remote conference for people who are accustomed to paying $10,000 for one of the best conference experiences in the world was a high bar.
 They let us know if we got it right.